 All the best,

+A note isn’t the only way to say thank you.
 Everyone has their own way of showing gratitude, and you shouldn’t be afraid to go with your gut and do whatever feels most natural.
-If a thank you note doesn’t seem quite right, you could set aside some time at your next one-on-one—or in a separate meeting—to express your appreciation in person.
+If a thank you note doesn’t seem quite right—or like enough—you could set aside some time at your next one-on-one (or in a separate meeting) to express your appreciation in person.